mikeperry-tor/vanguards/README_SECURITY.md

 or becomes slower, they may notice the effect on that onion service.
 This is one of the reasons why the vanguards addon uses two guards in a balanced way by default.
-Additionally, they may be able to flood an onion service with data to notice spikes in our public relay bandwidth statistics at the guard.
+Additionally, they may be able to flood an onion service with traffic to notice spikes in our public relay bandwidth statistics at the guard.
 Setting **circ_max_megabytes** in
 [vanguards.conf](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf)
 to an appropriate value for your service can help you detect and mitigate this